 Bern is not only Switzerland’s de facto capital.
 UNESCO has designated its old town as a world heritage site.
 The old town is full of colorful figures, crafted pillars, and medieval fountains.
-As a matter of fact, Bern has over 100 fountains.
+Bern has over 100 fountains.
 These medieval works of art were once important meeting spots for locals, and they remain an integral part of Bern’s character.

 The city of Basel, located close to France and Germany and with excellent weather all year round, is known for its vibrant lifestyle and contrasting cultural traditions.
 Old and new are juxtaposed throughout Basel’s cosmopolitan landscape.
 It is located on the Rhine River.

 Basel is also known as Switzerland’s cultural capital.
 It has more than 40 museums, including the Kunstmuseum, the Fondation Beyeler, and the Museum of Contemporary Art.
 Additionally, it hosts Art Basel, an international art fair that attracts thousands of artists, art collectors, and art enthusiasts from Europe, the US, and Asia.